tricinel/frontwerk/README.md

 ## This solution

-**frontwerk** is a CLI that abstracts away all those processes and configuration and exposes the same API that you can use across all your projects.
+Frontwerk is a CLI that abstracts away all those processes and configuration and exposes the same API that you can use across all your projects.

 You can pick and choose which tools to use (i.e. if you don't want to format